Our agreement with you

 You must be 18 years old to book and travel on holidays with us and take up the offers advertised by us if they are still available.
 If you are under 18 years old an adult must accompany you on your journey.

 There may be other restrictions on some offers, but these are explained in the details of those offers.
 When you or (if you are booking through a travel agent) your travel agent ask for your booking to be confirmed, we will confirm the booking there and then, and set aside your chosen accommodation, holiday or other products for you.
-Next, we will send email you or your agent a Confirmation email within 14 days.
-We may not be able to confirm some of our ground arrangements straight away (e.g. bespoke accommodation, tours etc).
-In these instances we may issue a Confirmation Invoice.
-However, a contract for arrangements that have not been confirmed on that invoice will only be made when we have sent you written confirmation that those additional arrangements have been completed.
-If there is any change to any of the details discussed at time of booking, before the Confirmation Invoice is issued, we will notify you promptly of any new or changed details, including a change to the total price (if any).
-If any detail on the Confirmation Invoice is not correct tell us immediately.
-If there is an obvious error on the Confirmation Invoice we reserve the right to correct it as soon as we become aware of it, but we will do this within 7 days of issuing the Confirmation Invoice or, if your departure is within 7 days, no later than 24 hours before you go.
+Next, we will send you a confirmation as to the details of your holiday and confirm the components with our suppliers - in exceptional circumstances where a component is no longer available, we will inform you within 48 hours.
+Following the confirmation, we will send by email to you or your agent a Booking Email within 5 days.
+We may not be able to confirm all the details of some of our ground arrangements straight away (e.g. bespoke accommodation, tours etc).
+In these instances we may issue a pro-forma Invoice.
+If there is any change to any of the details discussed at time of booking, before the pro-forma Invoice is issued, we will notify you promptly of any new or changed details, including a change to the total price (if any).
+If any detail is not correct tell us immediately.
+If there is an error on the confirmation email we reserve the right to correct it as soon as we become aware of it, but we will do this within 7 days of issuing the pro-forma Invoice or, if your departure is within 7 days, no later than 24 hours before you go.
 If any of these changes are not acceptable then you will be entitled to a full refund.

 Your contract will either be with us or with another supplier of travel services and this will depend on the type of arrangements you book: Your contract will be with us if we arrange at least two or more of the following services when the services are taken together and also either cover a period of more than 24 hours or include overnight accommodation:- (a) transport; (b) accommodation; and (c) other tourist services not ancillary to transport or accommodation which account for a significant part of the arrangements.
 But we will need to be aware that you have made more than one arrangement with us.
 For all other arrangements, we are the Booking Agent for a number of suppliers.
 Your contract will be with the supplier and we accept no responsibility for their actions or omissions.
 Copies of the conditions of your contract with your supplier are available on request from us and we recommend that you ask for them and read them before you book so that you are aware of how they may affect your booking.